Di-Falco/code-review-12-MVC/README.md

 ## Known Bugs

-* Currently unable to add/edit/delete parks from the website.
-These actions have to be done through Postman at the moment.
+* Currently able to add/edit parks with any registered account.
+Ideally these actions would be limited to admin-authorized users.

 ## License